 The Asthma and Allergy Foundation of America (AAFA), the premiere nonprofit representing patients with asthma and allergies, applauds the recent request for information and statement from the Food and Drug Administration (FDA) demonstrating its commitment to explore the classification of sesame as a major allergen.
 Kids With Food Allergies is a division of AAFA.

 Hurricane Michael left historical devastation on the Florida Panhandle.
 Many affected people are in dire need of help.
 You can help get safe food to the affected areas.

 It is important to get rid of expired and unused medicine safely.
-April 28, 2018, is National Prescription Drug Take Back Day.
+National Prescription Drug Take Back Day is coming soon.
 There are several ways you can properly get rid of medicines, like epinephrine auto-injectors, prescription and over-the-counter medicines.

 Eczema is common among children with food allergies.
 That's not surprising since they are both caused by reactions of the immune system.
 Atopic dermatitis (AD) is the most common form of eczema.
 Many people think of it as “dry skin” or “sensitive skin.”
 But people who don't know about AD aren't aware of the social, emotional and financial impact it can have on families who manage it.

 Sesame allergy ranks ninth in prevalence behind the top 8 allergens.
 But manufacturers are not required to clearly label sesame on their products.
 It can even go unlabeled under terms like “spices” and “natural flavoring.”
 This is very distressing as reactions to sesame can be among the most severe for adults and children.
 We are asking community members who have had an adverse reaction to sesame, or care for someone who has, to share their story with the FDA.

 Halloween candy may present health risks to children with food allergies.
 Some parents choose to #KeepItTeal and encourage non-food treats .
 Teal, the color of food allergy awareness, signals a safer Halloween for all.
 If you allow...